quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2B001--Financial-Data-Engineering/2fde_part18_Dimension_6_Dat.md

 :p What does MAR stand for and how is it defined?
 ??x
 MAR stands for "Missing at Random."
-It means that the missingness of data on variable \(X\) is related to other variables in the dataset but is independent of the value of the variable itself.
+It means that the missingness of data on variable $X$ is related to other variables in the dataset but is independent of the value of the variable itself.

 Example:
 - A hedge fund decides not to disclose its performance data due to confidentiality concerns about its investment strategy, unrelated to its actual performance.